Einhornhool/100-days-of-code/r1-log.md

 ### R1D28
 Random Quote Machine: Twitter share button still a problem.
 Can't get it to work and solutions of other people didn't work either.
 Found out you can do projects on github.
 That's awesome, I need to learn about that.

+### R1D29 |
+Finished the random quote machine yesterday (tweet-button works now).
+Wanted to create another project on codepen and found out that you can only have one if you use the free service.
+Started to learn how to use github.
+It's complicated, but pretty awesome.